 Planning and Development ProcessKey steps in the planning and development process included the following:

 - Development of initial list of eligible patients: With assistance from the Dartmouth-Hitchcock information technology department, the clinic identified Medicare patients who had one or more of the conditions targeted by the Physician Group Practice Demonstration Project.

 - Identification of those patients at highest risk: Clinic physicians developed an algorithm to determine which patients were at greatest risk for hospitalization or complications.
 These patients became a priority for the intervention, with lower-risk patients to be enrolled if health coach capacity were available.

 - Development of patient call list: Health Dialog developed patient call lists with basic clinical information that were distributed to the health coaches.

-- Development of registries: The Dartmouth-Hitchcock information technology department created disease-specific registries that list patients with each of the target chronic illnesses and identify gaps in care based on evidence-based recommendations.
-Registries only reflect care provided at Dartmouth-Hitchcock Clinic.
+- Development of registries: The Dartmouth-Hitchcock information technology department created disease-specific registries that listed patients with each of the target chronic illnesses and identified gaps in care based on evidence-based recommendations.
+Registries only reflected care provided at Dartmouth-Hitchcock Clinic.